 In addition to that front vent the N44 has a system of vents and scoops in the top of the helmet.
 Nolan refers to this as its “Airbooster” and these do a much better job of getting the air to move around and keep your head cool.
 Should you need them, there are several sliders that let you close off the vents completely.

-The N44 might look a little different at first, but this innovation goes hand in hand with the safety that riders have come to know and expect over the years.
-The high visibility and customizability are only some of the perks of this helmet.
+The Nolan N44 helmet might look a little different at first, but this innovation goes hand in hand with the safety that riders have come to know and expect over the years.
+The high visibility and customizability are only some of the perks of both the Nolan N44 Classic and the Nolan N44 Evo.
 When we look at everything this helmet has to offer, we give it an average rating of 90/100, which works out to 4.5/5 stars.

 Where to buy this helmet :